AYOOBBHAT/school/CLOUDFLARE_DEPLOYMENT.md

 - This ensures workspace packages are linked before building
 - Make sure `pnpm-workspace.yaml` exists in the root directory

+#### "Missing entry-point to Worker script" error during deploy
+- **Solution**: If Cloudflare requires a deploy command, use a no-op command: `echo "Deploying..."`
+- Cloudflare Pages automatically deploys the build output - the deploy command is just a placeholder
+- Go to Settings → Builds & deployments → Deploy command → Set to `echo "Deploying..."` (or leave empty if allowed)
+- This error happens when Cloudflare tries to run `npx wrangler deploy` (which is for Workers, not Pages)
+- **Note**: If the field shows "required", use `echo "Deploying..."` as a no-op command that does nothing

 #### Other build failures
 - Check that all workspace dependencies are properly linked
 - Verify environment variables are set correctly